mobikitinc/analyst/README.md

 **<ins>Demos</ins>**

-_These work on our local, hopefully, they'll work on your machine too...
+_These work on our local machines, hopefully, they'll work on your machine too...
 Try them out!_

 - [DarkSky](demos/darksky/README.md) - _see the frontend in action_
 - [Dataset of Annotated Car Trajectories (DACT)](demos/dact/README.md) - _see what the frontend and backend can do together_